 My students have accomplished great things, every one of them!
 From graduating from the studio to pursue a music degree, or competing at Provincials, or having the tools and self-confidence to accompany for events and play for fun and relaxation, or having a deep appreciation for the arts and performance- or even just those soft skills of grit, problem-solving and empathy (which can never be underestimated in the workforce!).
 All my students come away with something to share and keep for life!

-I have a three-year diploma in Piano and Piano Pedagogy (voice and cello as well); I studied advanced Piano Pedagogy with Dr. Lillian Upright of University of Edmonton and am a certified Advanced Specialist for the Piano through The Royal Conservatory of Music; I also did training for the Suzuki Method of learning piano through Dr. Merlin Thomson of Mount Royal University in Calgary through Level 4, and I did my early childhood music training and certification for Musikgarten for Toddlers and Preschool-aged children.
+I have a three-year diploma in Piano and Piano Pedagogy (voice and cello as well); I studied advanced Piano Pedagogy with Dr. Lillian Upright of University of Alberta in Edmonton and am a certified Advanced Specialist for the Piano through The Royal Conservatory of Music; I also did training for the Suzuki Method of learning piano through Dr. Merlin Thomson of Mount Royal University in Calgary through Level 4, and I did my early childhood music training and certification for Musikgarten for Toddlers and Preschool-aged children.
 I have taught piano for 30 years, and am a devoted teacher to my music families!

 What Others Have Asked

 What can I expect in lessons?
 How about after a year of lessons?

 You can expect a professional, caring and nurturing environment for your child as they grow in their musical endeavours.
 I teach to each child’s strengths and weaknesses as well as personality to encourage your child to be the best they can be on their instrument.
 In the first year, you can expect that your child will learn posture and form at the piano; learn to listen to the sound they make; learn to take directions from both yourself and myself; learn concentration and focus; learn to enjoy making music both at home, here in the studio and with others in group lessons and recitals.